minghong/Covalent-Inhibitor-Arbiter/README.md

 python cov.py -i smiles

 ## Feedback and bug reports
 Your comments, bug reports, and suggestions are very welcomed.
-They will help us to further improve Covalent-Inhibitor-Arbiter.You can send your comments and bug reports via e-mail: minghong7@163.com
+They will help us to further improve Covalent-Inhibitor-Arbiter.You can send your comments and bug reports via e-mail: xuqi@seu.edu.cn